-OERs are defined as teaching, learning and research resources that are open licensed - users can legally adapt and redistribute the content because they reside in the public domain or have been released under an open intellectual property license (Education Commission of the States, 2014).
+OERs are defined as teaching, learning and research resources that are open licensed - users can legally adapt and redistribute the contents because they reside in the public domain or have been released under an open intellectual property license (Education Commission of the States, 2014).
 Although several states have used legislation to encourage the use of electronic and digital learning resources, such resources are not necessarily freely usable as OERs - and therefore can still be expensive for students.
 The use of OERs can reduce (or even eliminate) the costs of course materials.
-Louisiana Online University Information System (LOUIS), the Louisiana Library Network, has been addressing this from a statewide perspective, but much more can be done.
+Louisiana Online University Information System (LOUIS), the Louisiana Library Network, and the Board of Regents' eLearning Taskforce have been addressing this from a statewide perspective.
+Faculty representing Mathematics, English,

+History and Physical Science have been meeting to review national OER materials in their respective disciplines in an effort to design entry-level courses without the need for students purchasing textbooks.
 The development and implementation of a statewide OER initiative will require a plan that will at a minimum: (1) review other states' initiatives to identify best practices; (2) concentrate initially on lower-level general education courses with highest enrollments; (3) identify strategies for faculty buy-in and training; (4) fund incentives for faculty involvement and materials design; (5) provide professional development in the use of OER; and (6) include mechanisms for updating/revising OER and related materials.

-5.4 The Board of Regents, in cooperation with LOUIS: The Louisiana Library Network and the Regents' eLearning Task Force will develop a statewide plan for the utilization of Open Educational Resources (OER) throughout postsecondary education.
+5.4 The Board of Regents, in cooperation with LOUIS: The Louisiana Library Network, and the Regents' eLearning Task Force will develop a statewide plan for the utilization of Open Educational Resources (OER) throughout postsecondary education.
 The Affordable Learning Louisiana Plan will build on current efforts related to eTextbooks, eLearning and related technologies designed to significantly lower costs of course materials for students while enriching the educational experience.
-The plan will be submitted to the Board of Regents for review no later than September 1, 2017.
+The plan will be submitted to the Board of Regents for review no later than October 1, 2017.